pittcsc/PittAPI/docs/TEXTBOOK-API.md

     - Default value is `2600` for Spring 2017

 #### **Returns**:
-Returns a course id number corresponding to the format used by pitt.verbacompare.com
+Returns a course url corresponding to the format used by pitt.verbacompare.com

 #### **Example**: